"

 Section Summary

-• forces tissues to use fat metabolism and gluconeogenesis to meet its energy needs.
+• It forces tissues to use fat metabolism and gluconeogenesis to meet its energy needs.
 As a consequence, dangerous byproducts (e.g. acidic ketones) will increase in blood and tissues

-• hyperglycemia causes an osmotic imbalance resulting in both glucose and excessive water to be lost in urine (i.e. polyuria).
+• Hyperglycemia causes an osmotic imbalance resulting in both glucose and excessive water to be lost in urine (i.e. polyuria).
 As a consequence, thirst and dehydration will occur.

-• as insulin is needed to build tissues, there is no opportunity to gain tissue mass.
+• As insulin is needed to build tissues, there is no opportunity to gain tissue mass.
 In a child, this would appear as “failure to thrive” and a slow growth rate.

 Review Questions